(© Aussies In Morocco Tours™)

 From Marrakech it’s easy to access the High Atlas Mountains.
 By arriving in Marrakech, you can easily make your way across these areas to have a slower pace in more remote areas.
 A visit to Taliouine (especially in October/November) for the saffron harvest is amazing to experience.
 In winter Oukaimden is known for its snow skiing and sledding – just be prepared for the cold!

 Hikers can trek to the top of Mount Toubkal, the second highest mountain in Africa.
 But even if you’re not that experienced, there are countless small walks that can be easily done throughout the mountain areas.
+Also there are many ancient carvings and rock paintings in the Atlas Mountains, to which local guides can take you.

 At Sti Fadma you can visit a cafe where the tables, umbrellas and chairs are actually in a small river (not on the banks), relatively close to waterfalls.
 There is nothing more lovely on a hot day than to eat your freshly-prepared lunch at a cafe table while your feet are immersed in the cool mountain spring flowing underneath your table.